 Progressive multifocal leukoencephalopathy (PML) has been reported with Benlysta treatment for SLE.
 Physicians should be particularly alert to symptoms suggestive of PML that patients may not notice (e.g., cognitive, neurological or psychiatric symptoms or signs).
-Patients should be monitored for any of these new or worsening symptoms or signs, and if such symptoms/signs occur, referral to a neurologist and appropriate diagnostic measures for PML should be considered.
-If PML is suspected, further dosing must be suspended until PML has been excluded.
+Patients should be monitored for any of these new or worsening symptoms or signs, and if such symptoms/signs occur, referral to a neurologist and appropriate diagnostic measures for PML should be considered as clinically indicated.
+If PML is suspected, immunosuppressant therapy, including Benlysta, must be suspended until PML has been excluded.
+If PML is confirmed, immunosuppressant therapy, including Benlysta, must be discontinued.